|State of Georgia|

-About 5,000 people were sent to Georgia from Great Britain to colonize the area.
-E. Merton Coulter and Albert B. Saye, A List of the Early Settlers of Georgia (Athens, Ga.: University of Georgia Press, 1949) features information on those original settlers.
-Each one received 50 acres of land.
-However, some received as much as 500 acres, if they paid their own way to the colony.
+Trustees of the colony sent about 5,000 persons from Great Britain to Georgia, and information about most of those colonists is published in E. Merton Coulter and Albert B. Saye, A List of the Early Settlers of Georgia (Athens, Ga.: University of Georgia Press, 1949).
+Each colonist received fifty acres of land, while those who paid their own passage might have received up to 500 acres.

 The Salzburgers, central European Protestants, became the first non-British group to settle in Georgia beginning in 1734.
 They established themselves at Ebenezer in what is now Effingham County.
 After Georgia became a royal province in 1753, settlers began to move in from Virginia and the Carolinas in large numbers.
 Other immigrants included Scots-Irish, Scots-Highlanders, and Portuguese Jews.